We’ve all met that person who’s almost too helpful, always jumping in to save the day or offering a hand before you’ve even asked for it.

 7. Organising office charity drives

-8. Complimenting others excessively
+8. Complimenting other people excessively

 9. Offering to help move house